China–South Africa relations: Illegal fishing

 In May 2016, the South African Department of Fisheries stated that a total of nine Chinese owned vessels were spotted in South African waters allegedly engaged in illegal fishing.
 The vessels initially agreed to be escorted into port for inspection but on the way broke up and evaded the escorting South African patrol vessel.
 The nine vessels were part of a fleet of 28 Chinese trawlers that were accused by local anglers of illegal fishing within 3 kilometers of South African waters allegedly fishing the annual sardine run.

 Irregular tenders to Gupta family

 In June 2016 the state owned Chinese locomotive manufacturer, CSR Corporation Limited, was implicated in a 2012 R51 billion (US$6 billion) tender to deliver 600 locomotives to the state owned Passenger Rail Agency of South Africa.
 It was later reported that the future South African Public Protector Busisiwe Mkhwebane was allegedly implicated in the deal when she worked as Counselor Immigration and Civic Services in South Africa's embassy in China.
 By 2020 it was reported that funds allocated to pay for an adjusted contract to deliver the locomotives produced by CSR Corporation, now reformed and renamed CRRC, had been frozen by the South African Revenue Service due to possible instances of corruption paid to associates of the Gupta family to secure the contract.

 Extradition

 China has an extradition treaty with South Africa.

+Public opinion

+A survey published in 2026 by the Pew Research Center found that 52% of South Africans had a favorable view of China, while 38% had an unfavorable view.
+It also found that 59% of South Africans in the 18-35 age group had positive opinions of China.